1660 destruction of Tiberias: Background

-The 1660 destruction
+Destruction

 The destruction of Tiberias by the Druze resulted in the Jewish community fleeing entirely.
-Unlike Tiberias, which became desolate for many years, the nearby city of Safed recovered from its destruction by Arabs in 1660 relatively quickly, not becoming entirely abandoned, remaining an important Jewish center in the Galilee.
+Unlike Tiberias, which became desolate for many years, the nearby city of Safed recovered from its destruction by Druze in 1660 relatively quickly, not becoming entirely abandoned, remaining an important Jewish center in the Galilee.

 Aftermath

-In the 1720s, Zahir al-Umar a Bedouin ruler of Ottoman Galilee, fortified the town of Tiberias and signed an agreement with the neighboring Bedouin tribes to prevent looting.
+In the 1720s, Zahir al-Umar, a Bedouin ruler of Ottoman Galilee, fortified Tiberias and signed an agreement with the neighboring Bedouin tribes to prevent looting.
 Richard Pococke, who visited Tiberias in 1738, witnessed the building of a fort to the north of the city, and the strengthening of the old walls, attributing it to a dispute with the pasha (ruler) of Damascus.
 Under Zahir's patronage, Jewish families were encouraged to settle in Tiberias.
 He invited Chaim Abulafia of Smyrna to rebuild the Jewish community.